pub struct DefaultContext<A, T, C>{ /* private fields */ }Expand description

 The default constructor is only available when the alloc feature is

-enabled, and will use the System allocator.
+enabled, and will use the Global allocator.

 Implementations§